Arash217/project-3-1819/README.md

 - A button to save an existing tag or new tag to the log
 - And finally an unordered list to display all the tags of the logs

+The disadvantages of the current tag system are:
-This however takes a lot of space and isn't user friendly.
+- That it takes a lot of space
+- There's no way to delete a tag
+- There's also no way to update a tag
-There's also no dark theme to lessen the strain on the user's eyes in the dark.
+- There's also no dark theme to lessen the strain on the user's eyes in the dark.

 ### Proof of concept
 ![Tags](../master/docs/new-tags.jpg)